 A vulnerability can occur if an attempt has been made to activate a thread, but a programming error or the lack of some resource prevents the activation from completing.
 The activating thread may not have sufficient visibility or awareness into the execution of the activated thread to determine if the activation has been successful.
 The unrecognized activation failure can cause a protocol failure in the activating thread or in other threads that rely upon some action by the unactivated thread.
 This may cause the other thread(s) to wait forever for some event from the unactivated thread, or may cause an unhandled event or exception in the other threads.

-Cross References
+Related coding guidelines

 CWE[8]: